missing-semester/missing-semester/_2020/course-shell.md

 We have not written solutions for the exercises.
 If you are stuck on anything in particular, feel free to send us an email describing what you've tried so far, and we will try to help you out.
+Also if you want to learn Bash without diving in too deeply you can use [`handbook`](https://github.com/denysdovhan/bash-handbook).

  1. For this course, you need to be using a Unix shell like Bash or ZSH.
 If you are on Linux or macOS, you don't have to do anything special.
 If you are on